Pandemic as portal: challenges and opportunities revealed by the exams debacle

 There are also opportunities for deeper inquiry and initiative:

-- There are plenty of ways to think about assessment beyond the ‘gold standard’ of individual, written examination, and every country is exploring ways to operate under Covid.
+- There are plenty of ways (click to read) to think about assessment beyond the ‘gold standard’ of individual, written examination, and every country is exploring ways to operate under Covid.
 What can we learn?

 - If the school system is failing young people, where else might they go for growth, development and fulfilment?
 Is there something more enticing we can provide beyond yet more formal education or a tight labour market offering insecure, low-paid or unsatisfying jobs?
 Is this the cohort to trial Basic Income?
 Is there a new opening for the ‘gap year’, volunteering, other opportunities?
 Is there life beyond ‘school’?

 At IFF we are determined to explore these opportunities and invite others to join us.
-As Arundhati Roy has written, the pandemic is a portal, which “we can walk through lightly, with little luggage, ready to imagine another world”.
+As Arundhati Roy has written, the pandemic is a portal (click to read), which “we can walk through lightly, with little luggage, ready to imagine another world”.

 Graham Leicester is Director of International Futures Forum, a registered charity with a mission to enable people to thrive in powerful times.